SharePoint/sp-dev-docs/docs/sp-add-ins/authorization-code-oauth-flow-for-sharepoint-add-ins.md

 ## Understand permission scope aliases and the use of the OAuthAuthorize.aspx page
 <a name="Scope"> </a>

-This section assumes you are familiar with the article  [Add-in permissions in SharePoint 2013](add-in-permissions-in-sharepoint-2013.md).
+This section assumes you are familiar with the article  [Add-in permissions in SharePoint](add-in-permissions-in-sharepoint-2013.md).
 Table 1 shows the same add-in permission request scope URIs that are shown in that article, except it has one additional column ( **Scope Alias** ) and the FullControl right is not available in the **Available Rights** column, because an add-in that request permission to access SharePoint resources on the fly can't request full control right.